UrbsLab/STREAMLINE/docs/source/running.md

 1. In the first code cell, set (`demo_run = False`) and (`use_data_prompt = True`)
     * *This tells the notebook that you don't want to run the demo datasets, and you want to be 'prompted' to enter/select essential run parameters rather than edit the respective code cells*
-2. Update non-essential run parameters (within respective code cells) to the users specifications
+2. \[Optional] Update non-essential run parameters (within respective code cells) to the users specifications
     * *Most commonly, this would include `n_splits`, `categorical_cutoff`, and `algorithms`
     * *We also strongly recommend specifying `categorical_feature_headers` and/or `quantitiative_feature_headers` as lists of feature names in the dataset(s) headers that should be treated as either categorical or quanatiative*
     * *If only one of these lists is specified, all features not specified in that list will be treated as the other feature type by default*